What You Need To Know About Freight Delivery

 Open the boxes and carefully examine each item for physical damage.
 Check everything: hinges, knobs, arms, legs, feet, moving parts, etc.

 If there are any issues regarding damages or missing items, call us as soon as you can.
-You must report problems within 5 days of accepting delivery, but we want to make sure you’re taken care of immediately.
+You must report problems within 5 calendar days of accepting delivery, but we want to make sure you’re taken care of immediately.

 What should I do if my shipment is incomplete?